realmocaccino/jauntyslider/README.md

 #### Slideshow
 [boleean]

 [default: true]

 The transition of the slides will occur automatically.
 The navigation is allowed even so.

 #### Interval
 [s] (seconds)

 [default: 5s]
 Define the interval between the transitions of the slideshow.

 #### Navigation
 [boolean]

 [Default: true]

 #### Step
 [integer]

 [Default: 1]

 It allows change the number of the slides by every transition.

 ## Contribution
-Future versions with more options and bug fixes are to come.
+Future versions with more options are to come.

 If you want to contribute with the project, email me ([lgustavoms@gmail.com](mailto:lgustavoms@gmail.com)).